tdwg/bdq/tg2/_build_review/templates/bdqtest/bdqtest_landing-header.md

 ### 3.1 Structure of Response (normative)

-Responses from each of the Tests MUST be structured data, and MUST NOT be simple pass/fail flags.
+Output from each of the Tests MUST be structured data, and MUST NOT be simple pass/fail flags.
 The output from a Test is an `Response`, which can form part of a `Data Quality Report` or be wrapped in an `Annotation`, and MUST include the following three components:

 1. `Response.result` is the returned result for the Test, i.e., a numeric value for `Measure` Tests, a strictly controlled vocabulary value (consisting of "COMPLIANT" or "NOT_COMPLIANT" only) for `Validation` Tests, a strictly controlled vocabulary value ("NOT_ISSUE" or "POTENTIAL_ISSUE" only) for `Issue` Tests, a numeric value or a strictly controlled vocabulary value (consisting of exactly "COMPLETE" or "NOT_COMPLETE" for `Measure` Tests, and a data structure (e.g., a list of key value pairs) for proposed changes for `Amendment` Tests.
 2. `Response.status` provides a controlled vocabulary, metadata concerning the success, failure, or problems with the Test.
 The Status also serves as a link to information about warning type values and where, with future development, probabilistic assertions about the likeliness of the value could be made.
 3. `Response.comment` supplies human-readable text describing reasons for the Test result output.

-A Response MUST be represented as either RDF or as a data structure.
+A `Response` MUST be represented as either RDF or as a data structure.

 When responses are in the form of RDF, the RDF MUST meet the following conditions:

-1. The Response MUST be an instance of `bdqffdq:Response` or one of its subclasses (`bdqffdq:ValidationResponse`, `bdqffdq:IssueResponse`, `bdqffdq:MeasurementResponse`, `bdqffdq:AmendmentResponse`).
+1. The `Response` MUST be an instance of `bdqffdq:Response` or one of its subclasses (`bdqffdq:ValidationResponse`, `bdqffdq:IssueResponse`, `bdqffdq:MeasurementResponse`, `bdqffdq:AmendmentResponse`).
 An instance of a subclass of `bdqffdq:Response` SHOULD be used.
 2. The `Response` MUST have exactly one `bdqffdq:hasResponseStatus` object property linking it to one of the named individuals that has type `bdqffdq:ResponseStatus` (`bdqffdq:INTERNAL_PREREQUISITES_NOT_MET`, `bdqffdq:EXTERNAL_PREREQUISITES_NOT_MET`, `bdqffdq:NOT_AMENDED`, `bdqffdq:AMENDED`, `bdqffdq:FILLED_IN`, or `bdqffdq:RUN_HAS_RESULT`).
 3. The `Response` MUST have a `bdqffdq:hasResponseResult` object property or `bdqffdq:hasResponseResultValue` data property, unless the object of the `bdqffdq:hasResponseStatus` indicates that none should be present.
   - If the object of the `bdqffdq:hasResponseStatus` is `bdqffdq:RUN_HAS_RESULT`, then the instance of the `Response` MUST have one and only one `bdqffdq:hasResponseResult` object property linking it to one of the named individuals that has type `bdqffdq:ResponseResult` (`bdqffdq:COMPLETE`, `bdqffdq:COMPLIANT`, `bdqffdq:IS_ISSUE`, `bdqffdq:NOT_COMPLETE`, `bdqffdq:NOT_COMPLIANT`, `bdqffdq:NOT_ISSUE`, or `bdqffdq:POTENTIAL_ISSUE`).